 - Localization engineer — responsible for implementing the continuous localization workflow.

 - Localization QA — responsible for the quality of the localized product.

 - Localization manager — someone who oversees the whole process, working with engineers and translators, and is responsible for deadlines.

 In complex organizations with multiple cross-functional teams working on different products this is even trickier.
 There should be a clear owner or “localization advocate” in each of the teams, as the workflows might be a bit different.

-2. Pick the right continuous localization software
+2. Pick the right continuous localization tool